J1149/j1149.github.io/developers/pai_core_apis/estimate_fee.md

 - n: "`result`"
   t: "number (pais)"
   p: "Required<br>(exactly 1)"
-  d: "The estimated fee the transaction should pay in order to be included within the specified number of PAIs.
+  d: "The estimated fee the transaction should pay in order to be included within the specified number of blocks.
 If the node doesn't have enough information to make an estimate, the value `-1` will be returned"

 {% enditemplate %}